 Moored ODAS Buoys Location

 Patricia Bay 48.65°N, 123.50°W

-La Perouse Bank 48.84°N, 126.00°W
+La Pérouse Bank 48.84°N, 126.00°W

 Halibut Bank 49.34°N, 123.73°W

 South Brooks 49.74°N, 127.93°W

 Sentry Shoal 49.91°N, 124.99°W

 East Dellwood 50.87°N, 129.92°W

 West Sea Otter 51.37°N, 128.75°W

 South Moresby 51.83°N, 131.22°W

 South Hecate Strait 52.42°N, 129.79°W

 West Moresby 52.52°N, 132.69°W

 North Hecate Strait 53.62°N, 131.10°W

 Nanakwa Shoal 53.83°N, 128.83°W

 West Dixon Entrance 54.16°N, 134.28°W

 Central Dixon Entrance 54.38°N, 132.45°W

 North Nomad 53.91°N, 138.85°W

 Middle Nomad 50.93°N, 136.10°W

 South Nomad 48.35°N, 133.94°W

 Source: Environment Canada.
 Positions effective 11/06.

 This table will not be maintained.
+Refer to

-Refer to Navigational Warnings for updates.
+Navigational Warnings for updates.

-reporting over the Global Telecommunications System (GTS) as well as delayed mode data acquired from other sources.

-- Bell and whistle buoys.
+- The Marine Environmental Data Service (MEDS), a branch of Fisheries and Oceans Canada, acquires, processes, quality controls and archives real-time drifting buoy messages reporting over the Global Telecommunications System (GTS) as well as delayed mode data acquired from other sources. - 28 Bell and whistle buoys.
 Buoys of all types can be fitted with a bell or whistle that is activated by the motion of the buoy in water.
 Since the sound produced by these devices has no regularity and cannot be controlled, no lateral significance can be related.
-Sounds act only as a warning during periods of low visibility. - For buoys in United States waters consult United States Coast Guard Light List, Volume VI. - Malfunctioning aids to navigation should be reported immediately to the nearest MCTS Centre so information can be broadcast as a Navigational Warning. - 30 Landmarks and conspicuous objects.
+Sounds act only as a warning during periods of low visibility.

+- 29 For buoys in United States waters consult United States Coast Guard Light List, Volume VI. - Malfunctioning aids to navigation should be reported immediately to the nearest MCTS Centre so information can be broadcast as a Navigational Warning. - 11 Landmarks and conspicuous objects.
 A landmark is a natural feature or an artificial structure on land which is prominent from seaward and which the mariner can use to determine a direction or position.
-The term excludes structures built expressly for navigational purposes such as daymarks or daybeacons. - In remote areas landmarks are usually extraordinary natural features such as landslides, odd-coloured rock formations, coastal waterfalls or other features which are distinguishable from the surrounding topography.
-In urbanized areas, landmarks most often charted are man-made structures such as towers, church spires, domes, chimneys, flagpoles, and buildings. - 32 Although the term landmark and conspicuous object are usually considered to be synonymous, in strict sense conspicuous objects are those which are plainly visible over large areas of the sea in varying conditions of light.
+The term excludes structures built expressly for navigational purposes such as daymarks or daybeacons. - 32 In remote areas landmarks are usually extraordinary natural features such as landslides, odd-coloured rock formations, coastal waterfalls or other features which are distinguishable from the surrounding topography.
+In urbanized areas, landmarks most often charted are man-made structures such as towers, church spires, domes, chimneys, flagpoles, and buildings. - Although the term landmark and conspicuous object are usually considered to be synonymous, in strict sense conspicuous objects are those which are plainly visible over large areas of the sea in varying conditions of light.
 Illustrative landmarks include symbols depicting artificial features and natural prominent features for the purpose of determining range or bearing by visual means (or radar) in coastal waters to determine a fix or estimated position.
 Charted landmarks are the logical equivalent of shore-based aids to navigation for use in coastal waters.